BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

     - Special Justice - concerned only with external goods
     - General Justice

 # Difficulties

 - Though he is sympathetic to compatibilism, he has no theory of determinism/indeterminism
 - Aristotle fails to explain fully why the other-regarding virtue of justice must be included among the virtues that are necessary for an agent’s happiness
+- Aristotle’s explicit account does not reflect the importance of the will in virtue